zyuan3/zyuan3.github.io/_pages/cv.md

 Education
 ======
+* M.A. in Computational Social Science, Economics Concentration, University of Chicago, 2021
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Economics, Minor in Mathematics， University of Delaware, 2019
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.Econ. in International Economics and Trade, Southwestern University of Finance and Economics, 2019

 Work experience
 ======
-* Summer 2015: Research Assistant
+* 2022 - : Pre-doc Research Professional
-  * Github University
+  * Booth School of Business, the University of Chicago
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Supervisor: Professor <a href='https://www.chicagobooth.edu/faculty/directory/s/bradley-shapiro'>Bradley Shapiro</a>

-* Fall 2015: Research Assistant
+* 2020 : Teaching Assistant
-  * Github University
+  * Booth School of Business, the University of Chicago
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Supervisor: Professor <a href='https://www.chicagobooth.edu/faculty/directory/h/richard-hornbeck'>Richard Hornbeck</a>

 Skills
 ======